kim0chi/CampusFlow/CLIENT_DEPLOYMENT_GUIDE.md

 ### Email Template for Client

 ```
-Subject: Student Enrollment System - Ready for Testing
+Subject: CampusFlow - Ready for Testing

 Dear [Client Name],

-The Student Enrollment System is ready for your testing and review.
+CampusFlow is ready for your testing and review.

 SYSTEM FEATURES:
 - Student registration with approval workflow